garssking/fittest/README.md

 JAJAJAJ
 you

-Creating a new branch is quick.
+Creating a new branch is quick AND SIMPLE